spl0k/supysonic/README.md

 programs.
 Supysonic isn't bundled with such programs, and you are left to choose which one you want to use.

+If the client you are using is not specifying a transcoding format, you will need to do this on the web interface, otherwise supysonic will not transcode for that client.
+You can also specify the maximum bitrate to use there.

 ### Configuration

 Configuration of transcoders is done on the `[transcoding]` section of the